 "A woman home with her children on a snow day texts with her four college friends.
 As the snow melts, complexities get revealed in this exploration of motherhood, marriage, and past and present selves.”

-I am working on another screenplay ("Me, You and the Winter"), and book ("Crazy Woman," not in love the title), and invite you to my "books and projects" page to learn more these works as well as ones from the past.
+I invite you to my "books and projects" page to learn more about these, as well as works from the past.

 I am comfortable with public speaking.

 And after a year or seventeen of being a recluse, subjecting only my dog to my humor ("don't eat that banana peel, Finn, it's very unappealing!")
-I can be found on social media, most often writing on my Facebook page.
+I can be found writing on instagram at @itsamydenby.